intel-iot-devkit/smart-video-workshop/object-detection/README.md

 # Object detection with OpenVINO™ toolkit

-This tutorial uses a Single Shot MultiBox Detector (SSD) on a trained SSD300* model to walk you through the basic steps of using two key components of the OpenVINO™ toolkit: Model Optimizer and Inference Engine.
+This tutorial uses a Single Shot MultiBox Detector (SSD) on a trained mobilenet-ssd* model to walk you through the basic steps of using two key components of the OpenVINO™ toolkit: Model Optimizer and Inference Engine.

 Model Optimizer takes pre-trained deep learning models and optimizes them for performance/space using conservative topology transformations.
 The biggest performance boost for a computer vision application can be achieved by converting data types to match the hardware.